 Cats have long fascinated humans with their enigmatic behaviors and extraordinary senses.
-We are often given the idea that cats have superior senses compared to humans, allowing them to perceive the world in a unique way.
+We are often told that cats have superior senses compared to us, enabling them to perceive the world in a unique way.

 One intriguing question that often arises is whether cats can see fire.
-In short, yes, they do!
-But because of the differences in the anatomy of cats’ eyes compared with humans, they do not see it the same way we do.
+In short, yes, they can!
+However, due to the differences in the anatomy of cats’ eyes compared to human eyes, they do not see it the same way that we do.

-Still curious?
-Read on as we will delve into the fascinating world of feline vision to explore just how cats see fire!
+Read on as we delve into the fascinating world of feline vision to explore just how cats see fire!

 How Do Cats See?

 To understand how cats perceive the world around them, we must first explore their unique visual abilities.
 Cats possess some remarkable features in their eyes that contribute to their exceptional vision.
-The size and shape of a cat’s eye are different from a human’s, as it has a larger cornea and pupil which allows more light to enter.
+The size and shape of a cat’s eye are different from a human’s, as it has a larger cornea and pupil, which enables more light to enter.

 These characteristics make their visual system different from humans in a variety of ways.